mlkmhd/endocode-app/README.md

 ## Shipping logs to ELK

-first you need to deploy the filebeat to kubernetes. it will automatically collect all logs from all containers and will ship them into the kubernetes. you need to change the `filebeat-kubernetes.yaml` file and set `ELASTICSEARCH_HOST` and `ELASTICSEARCH_PORT` with your desiered values. the you can deploy it into the kubernetes by the following command:
+first you need to deploy the filebeat to kubernetes. it will automatically collect all logs from all containers and will ship them into the ELK. you need to change the `filebeat-kubernetes.yaml` file and set `ELASTICSEARCH_HOST` and `ELASTICSEARCH_PORT` with your desiered values. the you can deploy it into the kubernetes by the following command:

 ```bash